rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 `Ashley Williams`_ about how to best teach kids programming and other stuff, since we `do that`_ in `our hackerspace`_.

-Just like last year, RustFest was just amazing!
-It's so awesome to meet with this incredible community!
+Just like last year, RustFest was super amazing!
+It's so awesome to meet this incredible community!
 I'm really looking forward to the next RustFest this fall in `Zurich`_!

 Visiting Hacklab Kyiv
 ---------------------